weinerjm/vgm2wav/README.md

 then `cd vgm2wav`.
 When you are in the vgm2wav directory, run `cmake src/` and finally `make`.
 `make clean` should remove the build files.

 This build has only been tested on Mac OS X 10.11 with CMake 3.5.2 and gcc 5.3.0.
+Also, only a few NSF and SPC format files have been tested.

 ## Usage
-vgm2wav supports several options.
+vgm2wav supports several options for file input/output and selecting voices from the source sound file.
 ### Basic Input/Output
 vgm2wav supports specifying input and output files with the `-i` and `-o` options:
 ```